bonfire-networks/needle/README.md

 ## Virtual pointables ("virtuals")

-Virtuals are a new addition in pointers 0.6.0.
+Virtuals are a new addition in needle 0.6.0.
 They behave like pointables that you have not added any fields to.

-We noticed it was very common in bonfire to create pointables with no extra fields just so we could use the pointers system.
+We noticed it was very common in bonfire to create pointables with no extra fields just so we could use the needle system.
 Virtuals are alternative for this case that requires less typing and provides a reduced overhead vs pointables.

-Virtuals are backed by a writable view onto the `pointers` table.
+Virtuals are backed by a writable view onto the `needle` table.
 This means that when we can save the cost of maintaining a primary key in that table and the associated disk space.